Last updated: 16/02/17

 For the US, the deal has massive geopolitical significance, strengthening ties with the major economies in China’s orbit — acting as a check on the region’s rising superpower.

-But two things came together over the last 18 months that turned trade – and this deal in particular – into political poison in the United States.
+But two things came together in the election that turned trade – and this deal in particular – into political poison in the United States.

 What derailed it: First there was the anti big business movement championed by Senator Bernie Sanders, which railed against the secretive nature of negotiations, the behind-closed-doors court system for corporations to sue countries, and concerns that the deal would harm workers rights and the environment.